Trusting in God: Signs that gave me hope after my father died

 By Beth Haag

 A tour guide offered to point out various landmarks and neighborhoods.
-When she pointed out the longest suspension bridge in Western Canada named after two North Shore mountain peaks, I started bawling.
+When she pointed out the Lions Gate bridge, the longest suspension bridge in Western Canada, I started crying.

-I looked at my mom and said, “you know the Lions Gate story, don’t you?”
+“You know the Lions Gate story, don’t you?”
+I asked my mom.

-With tears falling down my face and a shaky voice, I told her and the guide.
+With tears falling down my face and a shaky voice, I recounted the tale.

-When my dad’s speech became hard to understand and he couldn’t hear very well, we bought my dad whiteboards to use to help with communication.
-Sadly, his writing wasn’t much better.
+When my dad’s speech became hard to understand and he couldn’t hear very well, we asked him to use his whiteboards to help he communicate.
+He wrote down what he wanted to say.

 Once the tour guide heard the story, she suggested seeing the bridge closer on a bus.

 There was a Lions Gate Bridge stop inside Stanley Park.
-However, due to a car accident, the park entrance was temporarily closed.
+Due to a car accident, however, that entrance was temporarily closed.

-When the bus stopped at Prospect Point in Stanley Park, we could see the Lions Gate Bridge from the bus.
+When our bus made it to the stop, we could see the Lions Gate Bridge.
 I took a couple photos, but we didn’t get off the bus to explore.

 I was disappointed, I wanted to see the bridge up close.
 But deep in my heart, I knew I needed to come back here.

-To celebrate my 50th birthday, my mom and I returned to Vancouver in October 2017 to attend the Hearties Family Reunion – a weekend with people who are fans of the Hallmark Channel series “When Calls the Heart.”
+To celebrate my 50th birthday, my mom and I returned to Vancouver in October 2017 to attend the Hearties Family Reunion.
+It’s a weekend with people who are fans of the Hallmark Channel series “When Calls the Heart.”

-Saturday at the reunion, a woman asked if she and her two daughters could sit at our table.
-When we asked where they were from, we were thrilled to find out Marcy was from Iowa as well.
+At the reunion, a woman asked if she and her two daughters could sit at our table.
+When we asked where they were from, we were thrilled to find out Marcy was also from Iowa.
 In a ballroom full of 450 people, the five Iowans ended up at the same table!

-Sunday after our set tour ended, my mom and I ventured in our rented black Kia Soul to drive to Stanley Park.
+Sunday after our tour ended, my mom and I drove our rental car to Stanley Park.
 We parked near Prospect Point Lookout and took pictures of me holding a picture of Dad’s Lions Gate sign with the bridge behind me.

 I saw a downhill trail that appeared to go down to the bridge.
 As we walked closer on the trail, we saw the lion statutes Marcy had told me about.
 Then I saw a commemorative plaque: